The history of curling

 To apply the crimp in the direction of your stone, turn the handle clockwise or counterclockwise.
 This is called giving the correct grip.

 The player must clear the stone before passing a certain point known as the Hogline.

 Full of swing

 Sweeping with a brush, also called a broom, reduces the friction between the ice and the stone surface and makes it curl less.
 It also forms a thin layer of water that helps the stone glide over the surface, allowing the stone to continue its swing in the desired direction.

-The team rating delivers the first stone at the next end and gives the opponents the so-called "Hammer" or the last stone advantage of this end.
+The team scoring delivers the first stone at the next end and gives the opponents the so-called "Hammer" or the last stone advantage on this end.